You Gotta Move (song): Early gospel songs

 The Two Gospel Keys recorded "You've Got to Move", which was released on a 78-rpm record in 1948.
 Emma Daniels (vocals and guitar) and Mother Sally Jones (vocals and tambourine) comprised the gospel music duo.
 Similar renditions followed by Elder Charles D. Beck (1949), Sister Rosetta Tharpe (1950), the Original Five Blind Boys of Alabama (1953), and the Hightower Brothers (1956).

 Reverend Gary Davis recorded the song in 1962; his lyrics include:

 Later renditions

-In 1964, soul singer Sam Cooke recast the song with lyrics about a broken relationship for his 1963 album Night Beat.
+Soul singer Sam Cooke recast the song with lyrics about a broken relationship for his 1963 album Night Beat.
 Cash Box described it as having "top shuffle-rhythm blues sounds."
 In 1965, Mississippi bluesman Fred McDowell recorded it as a slow, slide guitar hill country blues solo piece.
 The song generally follows a seven-bar or an eight-bar blues arrangement and has been compared to "Sitting on Top of the World".
 McDowell uses lyrics closer to Davis' 1962 rendition, but adds a haunting slide guitar line that doubles the vocal.
 A verse from the song is inscribed on his headstone:

+In Internet culture

+McDowell's version has been used for several memes themed around racism against Black Americans, mainly in TikTok, such as the Jamal meme.
+Some of these memes have received criticism from several users for allegedly promoting said racism.